hehesnail/Daily_Notes/tvm_pieces/README.md

     * Lower process: how the schedule is lowerd, mainly can refer to the build_module.py and the corresponding cxx passes.
 Various optimization happens in this stage.
 Figure out what happened in each pass.
     * IRVistor and IRMutator, use these to access the AST and modify AST.
 Many passes are inherited from the Vistor and the Mutator to finish the task.
     * Codegen: when build a module, how to obtain the LLVM IR and then the executatble binary file.
 Refer to the codegen.cc, codegen_llvm.cc, llvm_module.cc etc. Basiclly, inherited from the Vistor and Mutator, create the LLVM context, module, then utilize the LLVM IRBuilder to generate the function call and the BasicBlock and Instructions in function.
 After generate the LLVM IR, can utilize the LLVM PassManager to enable the LLVM optimizations.
 For the executable file, call the SaveToFile method to transform the LLVM IR.

+### *2020.1.10*
+* ***Reread the docs for tvm***
+    * runtime::Object is one of the primary data structures in TVM runtime besides the runtime::PackedFunc.
+It is a reference-counted base class with a type index to support runtime type checking and downcasting.
+    * The components in tvm/ir are shared by tvm/relay and tvm/tir, notable ones include IRModule, Type, PassContext and Pass Op.
+    * tvm/tir : TIR contains the definition of the low-level program representations.
+We use tir::PrimFunc to represent functions that can be transformed by TIR passes.
+Besides the IR data structures, the tir module also defines a set of builtin intrinsics and their attributes via the common Op registry, as well as transformation passes in tir/transform.
+    * tvm/te: te name te stands for “tensor expression”.
+This is a domain-specific language module that allows us to construct tir::PrimFunc variants quickly by writing tensor expressions.
+Importantly, a tensor expression itself is not a self-contained function that can be stored into IRModule.
+Instead, it is a fragment of IR that we can stitch together to build an IRModule. te/schedule provides a collection of scheduling primitives to control the function being generated.
+In the future, we might bring some of these scheduling components to the a tir::PrimFunc itself.
+    * Analyze the source code of IR, which offers the unified interface for the Relay and TIR.